 |Gooseberry Plants||3-4 years|

 |Jostaberry Plants||2-3 years|

 |Loganberry Plants||2-3 years|

 And don’t forget — there’s more to these plants and vines than just fruit.
 Even while you’re waiting for them to reach fruiting maturity, they still make beautiful outdoor accents that will add interest to your landscape with gorgeous foliage that is lush during the growing season and turns various colors in the fall.
 Maintenance is also important to getting the most out of your berry plants.
 Some selections like strawberries, blackberries, and raspberries might try to bloom and set fruit the first year you plant them.
 You will be doing your plants a favor in the long run if you pinch these flowers off to avoid fruit set in their first year with you.
 Doing so will allow your new plants to devote their energy to becoming established and growing well so that they can support bigger, better crops of berries for years to come!

-*Just like in our article, How many years until your tree bears fruit, these time frames may vary and these are estimates, but all “years to bear” begin counting after your new Stark Bro’s berry plants are transplanted into your growing space!
+*Just like in our fruit tree article these time frames may vary and these are estimates, but all “years to bear” begin counting after your new Stark Bro’s berry plants are transplanted into your growing space!